 See more Expert Answers

-- Hepatitis C FAQs for health professionals.
-Centers for Disease Control and Prevention. http://www.cdc.gov/hepatitis/HCV/HCVfaq.htm.
-Accessed Nov.
-2, 2017.
+- Hepatitis C questions and answers for health professionals.
+Centers for Disease Control and Prevention. https://www.cdc.gov/hepatitis/HCV/HCVfaq.htm.
+Accessed Oct.
+21, 2019.